Similan Quest Overview

 On Similan Quest’s main deck there are the twin cabins, which have a side-by-side configuration (not bunk) and a partition that gives each guest extra privacy.
 This deck is also home to the kitchen, a storage area and three communal bathrooms.
 At the rear of the main deck is the dive platform.
 The dive platform has plenty of space for everyone to store & put on or take off their gear, and to safely walk to the rear of the boat.

 Similan Quest is 25 metres long and 5.3 metres wide, powered by two 300hp Hino engines.
 She’s easily safe, stable and comfortable enough to offer wonderful diving cruises to some of Thailand’s best dive sites.
 In most cases, divers jump off the back of the boat and return to its ladder at the end of each dive.
 If you surface further away, the motorized dinghy can collect you.
 The dinghy is also used to take guests to the wonderful beaches of Similan Islands #8 & #4.
 If diving in a shallow area, the speedboat can also be used.
-Unlike most other Similan liveaboards, guests on Similan Quest can choose between a night dive and a sunset dive.
-Usually, flexible boats only offer a sunset dive.
+Unlike most other Similan liveaboards, guests on Similan Quest can usually choose between a night dive and a sunset dive.